christianburger/shelfbot/README.md

 ```

 ### Visualization
 To visualize the robot's state, sensor data, and navigation costmaps, use RViz.
-The simulation and real robot launch files will start RViz automatically.
+The real robot launch files will start RViz automatically.
 If you need to launch it separately:
 ```bash
 ros2 launch shelfbot rviz_launch.py
 ```

 ## Node Communication

-1. The **Camera** (simulated or real) publishes images to `/camera/image_raw`.
+1. The **Camera** (real) publishes images to `/camera/image_raw`.
 2.  **RTAB-Map** subscribes to `/camera/image_raw` and `/odom` to generate a corrected odometry estimate and an obstacle point cloud.
 3. The **Nav2 Costmaps** subscribe to the obstacle point cloud from RTAB-Map to build their representation of the environment for planning.
 4. When a goal is sent via the **Nav2 Action Server** (`/navigate_to_pose`), the **BT Navigator** orchestrates the navigation process.